13 Sep 2019

 "Data & Derivatives" Tree

-The first tree in the Forge sidebar panel is called Data & Derivatives, and it helps you navigate and manipulate your buckets, objects, and their derivatives.
+The first tree in the APS sidebar panel is called Data & Derivatives, and it helps you navigate and manipulate your buckets, objects, and their derivatives.
 Most of the available operations are accessible either by right-clicking individual nodes in the tree, or from the "command palette" (Cmd+Shift+P or Ctrl+Shift+P).
 Here's a couple of examples of what you can do:

 • Create new bucket, either by clicking the plus sign next to the Data & Derivatives title, or by calling the "Create Bucket" command